Alexx1105/MacStatApp/README.md

 ## Acknowledgements

 Special thanks to various GitHub forums and communities for providing the necessary SMC keys for the M3 Pro and Max chips.
+The biggest help and inspo for at least giving me an idea of what i need to do is https://github.com/macmade/Hot

 ---